 - old soup cans or other heat-resistant, metal cans

-- white paraffin used for candle making (available at hobby stores)
+- white paraffin used for candle making or candle wax (available at hobby stores)

 What you need to do: